cajones/mesa.js/readme.md

 # mesa.js

-experimental javascript library to load models from markup
+Experimental javascript library to load models from markup.

+Currently has a dependency on jQuery and it comes bundled with a plugin (.mesa).

+	$(selector).mesa(opts)

 Given a table